Kitani Mohabbat Hai: Plot

-Post recovery, Aarohi goes to Mumbai to pursue her music career.
+After recovery, Aarohi goes to Mumbai to pursue her music career.
 Arjun also, leaves his wealth and his family behind to support Aarohi in her new journey.
 He protects her in Mumbai and clears her path whereas Aarohi feels like he is there to ruin her opportunities.
 Aarohi soon meets Karan.
 Her family supports her relationship with Karan, but she still loves Arjun.
 After an incident in which Arjun rescues Aarohi from a building which caught fire, the two reconcile and are finally happy again.
 However, this doesn’t last long.

 Arjun’s father, D K Punj, scared of having another middle-class "greedy" woman in a wealthy family, reveals to Aarohi that Arjun is adopted and blackmails her with this long-kept secret to leave Arjun.
 Aarohi thus accepts Karan's proposal to marry her to protect Arjun from the “truth.”
 When Arjun finds this out, he kidnaps Aarohi from her wedding venue, and her family rushes to rescue her.
 Her father falls from the terrace and dies in the scuffle, and Arjun is blamed and arrested for his murder.

 As Arjun finishes his narration, the show leaps to the present, and Ganga Rai begins to try proving him innocent to prevent his hanging.
 She finds Aarohi, who is now a famous singer who goes by “Akshita Hariprasad”, and asks her to help Arjun, but she refuses.
 Meanwhile, Salil's mother, Padmalakshmi Mittal, has footage of that night and accidentally misplaces it in some packages.
 Aarohi receives the CD, which proves Arjun's innocence and rushes to save Arjun, and is successful, but unfortunately does not meet him.